 First off, it’s important to remember that, according to a 2009 study, it is best if you DON’T offer your baby acetaminophen (brand name Tylenol) after shots.
 Doing so may actually cause your baby’s body to produce fewer disease-fghting antibodies, which means the vaccinations end up being less effective.
 This is pretty ground-breaking news, since prior to the study, giving a baby a dose of Tylenol right after shots was pretty much standard practice.
 Now, however, most healthcare practices warn against doing so.

-Miriam, our resident Registered Nurse and Lactation Consultant, shares this advice:
+Miriam Chickering, Registered Nurse and International Board Certified Lactation Consultant, shares this advice:

 “My biggest tip to moms is to avoid Tylenol before or after vaccines and to only give a fever reducer if the fever is dangerously high or it has been recommended by their healthcare provider, because Tylenol use before and immediately after vaccines has been linked to reduced effectiveness.”